Blotter: Sheriff's Office seeking information in shootout - Salisbury Post

 In front of the truck was an older “beat up” brown Toyota, either an Avalon or Camry.
 The witness said the occupants of the truck suddenly began firing gunshots at the occupants of the Toyota.

-The witness said the occupants all got back into their respective vehicles and turned onto Sherrill’s Ford Road toward Salisbury.
+The witness said the occupants all got back into their respective vehicles and turned onto Sherrills Ford Road toward Salisbury.
 The witness put his truck in reverse and left the area.

 Deputies found seven .25-caliber shell casings, one spent .25-caliber projectile and four 9 mm casings.